ihenrywu/100things/source/index.rst

    11_Medical
    12_Benefits
    13_TipsForChineseStudents
-   98_VersionHistory
+   98_ContributorsandVersions
    99_ContactMe

 .. code-block:: none

-   The content is originally written by Henry Wu, translated by DeepL, polished by ChatGPT, proofread by Grammarly, and finally edited by Henry Wu.
+   This project is initiated by Henry Wu, and updated by a lot of contributors.
+   The detailed contributors list can be found in the Contributors section.